allyoucaneatsushiin/pest-control/Mosquito-Control-Grants-Pass-877-374-4514-Exterminator-Same-Day-Emergency-Treatment-Near-Me.md

 - Specific mosquito species targeting your area

-### 🌿 Complete Mosquito Treatment Program for Grants Pass Properties
+### 🌿 Complete Mosquito Treatment Program for Grants Pass OR Properties

-Based on our assessment, we implement a customized mosquito removal plan for your Grants Pass yard:
+Based on our assessment, we implement a customized mosquito removal plan for your Grants Pass OR yard:

 1. **Targeted Barrier Sprays** - Applied to vegetation, fence lines, and structures where mosquitoes rest